Martian dichotomy: Precession of the equinoxes

 The spin axis of Mars, as with many bodies, precesses over millions of years.
-At present, the solstices nearly coincide with Mars' aphelion and perihelion.
+At present, the solstices nearly coincide with Mars's aphelion and perihelion.
 This results in one hemisphere, the Southern, receiving more sunlight in summer and less in winter, and thus more extreme temperatures, than the Northern.
-When combined with Mars' much higher eccentricity compared to Earth, and far thinner atmosphere in general, Southern winters and summers are wider ranging than on Earth.
+When combined with Mars's much higher eccentricity compared to Earth, and far thinner atmosphere in general, Southern winters and summers are wider ranging than on Earth.

 Hadley circulation and volatiles

 The Hadley circulation of Mars is offset from symmetry about its equator.
-When combined with the greater seasonal range of the Southern hemisphere (see above), this results in "the striking north-south hemispherical asymmetries of the atmospheric and residual ice cap inventories of Mars water", "as well as the current north-south asymmetry of the seasonal ice cap albedos."
+When combined with the greater seasonal range of the Southern hemisphere (see above), this results in "the striking north-south hemispherical asymmetries of the atmospheric and residual ice cap inventories of Mars water", "as well as the current north-south asymmetry of the seasonal ice cap albedos".
 The atmosphere of Mars is currently "a nonlinear pump of water into the northern hemisphere of Mars."